Skip to main content

 amangiri first glimpse

 I hadn’t written about hotels or architecture before.
-But something about that image, that desert silence, made me want to start.
+But that desert image shifted something.
+It made me want to begin.
 Amangiri became the first place I ever wrote about — and the one that changed how I see design.
 Not as a style, but as a way of being in a place.

 amangiri views